 Will my cancellation be permanent?

-If you were removed or deported from Australia after your visa has been cancelled on character grounds, you will be permanently ruled out from being given another visa to enter Australia.
-This visa cancellation will prohibit you from applying for other visas to remain Australia, too.
+If a person is removed or deported from Australia after their visa is cancelled on character grounds, they will be permanently prohibited from applying for or being granted a visa to enter Australia.

 Can I appeal the cancellation?

 Cancellation of a visa under section 501 of the Migration Act 1958 occurs automatically.
 If a non-citizen believes that they should be allowed to continue to reside in Australia, they may apply to have their visa cancellation revoked by the Department of Home Affairs.
 This application must be made within 28 days of the date of the cancellation notice.

 The non-citizen must provide the Department of Home Affairs with documentary evidence supporting their reasons for seeking to have the cancellation revoked.
 This may be that they have close family ties in Australia, that the conviction was for a non-violent offence, or that they no longer pose an unacceptable risk to the Australian community.